amosstorkey/virgintivocec/README.md

 Add the Pulse eight box into the hdmi line from the virgin box to wherever it goes to (TV, receiver whatever)

-Plug the USB from the Pulse Eight box into a sub port on your paspberry pi or pi 2.
+Plug the USB from the Pulse Eight box into a USB port on your paspberry pi or pi 2.

 Download virgintivocec.
 Also install libcec using